awhillas/awhillas.github.io/content/learning_rust.md

 ## Current problems with Rust

+The main thing Rust suffers from right now is being young.
+A lot of the ecosystem is immature.
+This is changing rapidly and there are opportunities for keen, young developers to get in there and become a major part of the ecosystem.

 No native linear algebra libraries or [Scientific/High-Performance Computing](https://www.reddit.com/r/rust/comments/smdl3m/rust_and_scientifichighperformance_computing/) (HPC).
 It does have bindings for OpenBLAS a C++ lib but its apparently a nightmare to get working cross platform.
 This holds it back from deep learning and general data science which both rely heavily on matrix operations.

 But its still early days and I think these issues will be address in time.